mehulagg/gitlab/doc/user/admin_area/analytics/dev_ops_report.md

 ## DevOps Score

-DevOps Score displays the usage of GitLab's major features on your instance over the last 30 days, averaged over the number of billable users in that time period.
+The DevOps Score tab displays the usage of GitLab's major features on your instance over the last 30 days, averaged over the number of billable users in that time period.
 It also provides a Lead score per feature, which is calculated based on GitLab's analysis of top-performing instances based on [usage ping data](../settings/usage_statistics.md#usage-ping) that GitLab has